8 Relatable Times Beyoncé Proved That She Was Totally Human

-Though we would never call Beyoncé a mere mortal, she’s not too different from you and I—and we’ve got the receipts to prove it.
-Ahead, we look back at eight relatable when Beyoncé proved that she was an ordinary human being.
-From when she was caught shopping at a department store to the time even she couldn’t fight off allergies, take a look at Beyoncé’s most relatable moments.
+Though we would never call Beyoncé a mere mortal, in some ways she’s actually not too different from you and I—and we’ve got the receipts to prove it.
+Ahead, look back at eight relatable times when Beyoncé showed that she was an actual human being.
+From when she was caught shopping at a department store to the time even she couldn’t fight off allergies, take a look at Queen Bey’s most relatable moments.

 When She Shopped at Target

 In December 2017, Beyoncé was spotted doing some last-minute holiday shopping at a Target in San Clemente, California.
 She was joined by her mom, Tina Lawson, and her 6-year-old daughter, Blue Ivy, who rode in a plastic red shopping cart as her mom wheeled her around the store.
-Though Beyoncé didn’t remove her sunglasses (in an effort to mask her identity), that didn’t stop fans from taking grainy pictures of her in the store.
-In one picture, Beyoncé was even photographed waiting in line to checkout like other customers.
+Though Beyoncé didn’t remove her sunglasses, that didn’t stop fans from taking grainy pictures.
+In one, Beyoncé was even photographed waiting in line to check out like other customers.

-MORE: 15 Iconic Moments from Before Beyonce Was Famous
+MORE: 15 Iconic Moments from Before Beyoncé Was Famous

 When She Sneezed on Stage

 Even Beyoncé gets the sniffles.
-At a New York concert for her Formation World Tour in June 2016, surprised fans when she paused mid-concert to fight a sneeze.
-A video of the moment shows Beyoncé pacing back and forth across the stage as she tried to hold in the sneeze.
-Eventually, she is seen holding her elbow up to her face to cover her sneeze as fans chant, “We love you, Beyoncé!” a few feet away.
+At a New York concert for her Formation World Tour in June 2016, Bey surprised fans when she paused mid-concert to fight a sneeze.
+A video of the moment shows the singer pacing back and forth across the stage as she tried to hold in the sneeze.
+Eventually, she’s seen holding her elbow up to her face to cover her sneeze as fans chant, “We love you, Beyoncé!” a few feet away.

 When Her Hair Got Stuck in a Fan